 3. Get a bird’s-eye view of work, prioritize, and plan.

 Take this time to recalibrate your projects and focus on the ones that align with your OKRs and goals.
-Using your work management platform or project management tool, take a pulse on upcoming and in-progress tasks.
+Using your work management platform or project management tracking tool, take a pulse on upcoming and in-progress tasks.
 To increase visibility into your team’s workloads, hold video conference meetings with your team and walk through tasks, due dates, and bottlenecks.
-Determine and prioritize work for the team with daily goals.
+Determine and prioritize work for the team with daily goals, and simplify onboarding work from home employees.

 If you don’t already have a structured work intake process, this is an opportunity to funnel work using a request form or other formalized process.
 Rather than simply handling requests as they come in, your team needs to focus on projects that align with goals.
 Now is the time to establish boundaries and new processes.